Pwd9000-ML/blog-devto/posts/2021/GitHub-FestiveTechCalendar/GitHub-FestiveTechCalendar2021.md

 ## Have a look at the talk

-See the video link of my talk - How to rotate VM passwords using Github Actions with Azure Key Vault: {% youtube nSSQtOvwVzA %}
+See the video link of my talk - How to rotate VM passwords using GitHub Actions with Azure Key Vault: {% youtube nSSQtOvwVzA %}

 ## Have a look at the blog